• Europes biggest bike selection

 Everything you need to consider when your disc brake pads need replacing.

-If your bike is not braking efficiently or making funky noises when braking, it probably means your brakes pads are worn out or contaminated and need replacing.
-In this blog post we're going to give you a step-by-step guide on how to replace your disc brake pads to get you back on the road as quickly as possible.
-And of course, Nic's your go-to guy for advice here too.
+In this blog post, we'll give you a step-by-step guide on how to replace your disc brake pads to get you back on the road as quickly as possible.
+Of course, Nic's your go-to guy for advice here, too.

-1. What you need.
+1. What you need

-• either need a 2.5 or 3mm hex hey or a flat head screw driver
+• Either need a 2.5 or 3mm hex hey or a flat head screw driver

-• needle nose pliers for the retainer pin
+• Needle nose pliers for the retainer pin

-• disc brake cleaner or isopropyl alcohol
+• Use disc brake cleaner or isopropyl alcohol

-• a paper towel or lint free rag
+• a paper towel or lint-free rag

 • a digital caliber or ruler to gauge the wear of the disc pads

-• a piston separator (in most cases we would opt for a plastic tire lever)
+• a piston separator (in most cases, we would opt for a plastic tire lever)

-• a brake fluid funnel (or syringe for SRAM riders) – not entirely necessary but great to have
+• A brake fluid funnel (or syringe for SRAM riders) – not entirely necessary but great to have

 Shimano disc brake pads code

-2. When and how to remove your disc brake pads.
+2. When and how to remove your disc brake pads

 Removing the retaining clip